ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It is the responsibility of the manager of the new employee to identify and document measurable milestones for any new role *before* the new employee starts.
 On Day 1 the manager should walk through the milestones with the new employee, collect feedback, and collaborate on those milestones to ensure they are fair and clearly measurable.
 For some roles, these milestones may be easy and clear, such as in a support role measuring escalation tickets with ticket throughput.
 For other roles you may need to get more creative, for example, features delivered or story points closed.
 Regardless of the milestones you choose, the scorecard should do the following:

 * Establish clear and transparent expectations between the manager and the new employee.
-* Provide guidance for the new employee on what they will do and how they ll be measured in their first ninety days.
+* Provide guidance for the new employee on what they will do and how they'll be measured in their first ninety days.
 * Provide obvious criteria for meeting or not meeting the expectations of their role.

 The scorecard doesn't have to be lengthy or highly nuanced.
 The key thing is that, whatever form it takes, after ninety days the employee and manager can look at the scorecard and agree on how the employee has performed and have a shared feeling of confidence on whether this is going to be a good long-term fit.